wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 11. In **Port**,modify the port number on which the source and target host computers listen for replication traffic.
 For example, you might modify the setting if you want to apply Quality of Service (QoS) network bandwidth throttling for replication traffic.
 Check that the port isn’t used by any other application and that it’s open in the firewall settings.
 12. In **Replication method**, specify how the initial replication of data from source to target locations will be handled, before regular replication starts.
 	- **Over network**—Copying data over the network can be time-consuming and resource-intensive.
 We recommend that you use this option if the cloud contains virtual machines with relatively small virtual hard disks, and if the primary site is connected to the secondary site over a connection with wide bandwidth.
 You can specify that the copy should start immediately, or select a time.
 If you use network replication, we recommend that you schedule it during off-peak hours.
-	- <!-- deleted by customization **Offline**—This --><!-- keep by customization: begin --> <b>Offline</b>—This <!-- keep by customization: end --> method specifies that the initial replication will be performed using external media.
+	- **Offline**—This method specifies that the initial replication will be performed using external media.
 It's useful if you want to avoid degradation in network performance, or for geographically remote locations.
 To use this method you specify the export location on the source cloud, and the import location on the target cloud.
 When you enable protection for a virtual machine, the virtual hard disk is copied to the specified export location.
 You send it to the target site, and copy it to the import location.
 The system copies the imported information to the replica virtual machines.
-For a complete list of offline replication prerequisites, see <a <!-- deleted by customization href="/documentation/articles/site-recovery-vmm-to-vmm/">Step --><!-- keep by customization: begin --> href="https://msdn.microsoft.com/zh-CN/library/windowsazure/dn337342.aspx">Step <!-- keep by customization: end --> 3: Configure protection settings for VMM clouds</a> in the Deployment Guide.
+For a complete list of offline replication prerequisites, see <a href="/documentation/articles/site-recovery-vmm-to-vmm/">Step 3: Configure protection settings for VMM clouds</a> in the Deployment Guide.
 13. Select **Delete Replica Virtual Machine** to specify that the replica virtual machine should be deleted if you stop protecting the virtual machine by selecting the **Delete protection for the virtual machine** option on the Virtual Machines tab of the cloud properties.
 With this setting enabled, when you disable protection the virtual machine is removed from Azure Site Recovery, the Site Recovery settings for the virtual machine are removed in the VMM console, and the replica is deleted.
 	![Configure protection settings](./media/site-recovery-vmm-to-vmm/ASRE2EHVR_CloudSettingsRep.png)